Tomorrow is good.

-Well, actually you just did loose an hour, when you are living in the Netherlands we just switched into daylight saving time.
-So you woke up an hour later, and actually lost a whole hour to do Sunday-stuff.
-This could mean you have to skip your morning walk with the dogs or just staying lazy in bed, finishing reading the Saturday newspaper.
+Well, you really did just lose an hour if you are living in the Netherlands.
+As we’ve just switched over to daylight saving time.
+So, you woke up an hour later and actually lost a whole hour to do Sunday stuff.
+This could mean you might have had to skip your morning walk with the dogs or couldn’t just laze in bed and finish off reading the Saturday newspaper.

-Of course, you have anticipated, and worked harder yesterday, right?
-Or will you do things faster or shorter today?
-Imagine if we had a machine to help us with this; a time-travel machine where we could turn back the knob a bit and still have the extra hour to spare with our kids or taking a stroll at the beach in the shiny spring-sun.
-A lot is possible already and actually, recently there was this very special flight that took of in 2017 in Shanghai and landed in San Francisco in 2016, one of my friends was on it so he was actually time-traveling 😉
+Of course, you had anticipated this and had worked harder yesterday, right?
+Or will you do things faster or more in brief today?
+Imagine if we had a machine to help us with this; a time-travel machine where we could turn back the knob just a bit and still have an extra hour to spare with our kids or take a stroll along the beach in the bright spring sunshine.
+A lot is possible now already.
+And incidentally, recently there was this very special flight that took off in 2017 in Shanghai that landed in San Francisco in 2016.
+One of my friends was on it – so he was actually time-traveling 😉

-For now I think it is fine like this.
-More and longer hours of daylight does help me at least, combined with early birds singing on sunrise creating this symphony of light and sound energizes my day.
-Something I really do need right now, since it looks as like I have gone to bed too late yesterday….;-)
+For now, I think it’s fine just the way it is.
+More and longer hours of daylight do help me at least, in combination with those early birds singing at sunrise which create this symphony of light and sound that energizes my day.
+Something that I really do need right at this moment, since it looks as if I got to bed far too late yesterday…. 😉